koenswings/service-kolibri/README.md

 # service-kolibri

-Build files for the Kolibri service
+Build files for the Kolibri service.